top of page

 It signifies a period or situation marked by chaos, tumult, or intense agitation.
 Turmoil can manifest in various forms, such as political turmoil during times of unrest or upheaval, emotional turmoil in one's personal life, or financial turmoil when markets are in disarray.
 When something is in turmoil, it implies that there is a significant disruption to the normal state of affairs, often accompanied by heightened emotions, uncertainty, and instability.
 The term underscores the sense of upheaval, chaos, and unease that can prevail during such periods or situations.

-Example sentences of turmoil
+Example sentences containing turmoil

 1. The country was in political turmoil following the disputed election.